mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

    *Architecture of the CCPP and its connection to a host model, represented here as the driver for an atmospheric model (yellow box).
 The dynamical core (dycore), physics, and other aspects of the model (such as coupling) are connected to the driving host through the pool of physics caps.
-The CCPP-Physics is denoted by the gray box at the bottom of the physics, and encompasses the parameterizations, which are accompanied by physics caps.*
+The CCPP Physics is denoted by the gray box at the bottom of the physics, and encompasses the parameterizations, which are accompanied by physics caps.*

 The host model needs to have functional documentation (metadata) for any variable that will be passed to or received from the physics.
-The :term:`CCPP-Framework` is used to compare the variables requested by each physical :term:`parameterization` against those provided by the host model [#]_, and to check whether they are available, otherwise an error will be issued.
+The :term:`CCPP Framework` is used to compare the variables requested by each physical :term:`parameterization` against those provided by the host model [#]_, and to check whether they are available, otherwise an error will be issued.
 This process serves to expose the variables passed between physics and dynamics, and to clarify how information is exchanged among parameterizations.
-During runtime, the CCPP-Framework is responsible for communicating the necessary variables between the host model and the parameterizations.
+During runtime, the CCPP Framework is responsible for communicating the necessary variables between the host model and the parameterizations.

-The :term:`CCPP-Physics` contains the parameterizations and suites that are used operationally in the UFS Atmosphere, as well as parameterizations that are under development for possible transition to operations in the future.
+The :term:`CCPP Physics` contains the parameterizations and suites that are used operationally in the UFS Atmosphere, as well as parameterizations that are under development for possible transition to operations in the future.
 The CCPP aims to support the broad community while benefiting from the community.
 In such a CCPP ecosystem